thorntail/thorntail/release/HOWTO_RELEASE.md

     mvn versions:set -DnewVersion=2016.9

-The build both regular and uberjar versions
+Then build both regular and uberjar versions

     mvn clean && mvn install

     mvn clean && mvn install -Puberjar

+If successful, commit the version change.

+    git commit -a

+And tag it

+    git tag 2016.9

+Then prepare for the next development version:

+    mvn versions:set -DnewVersion=2016.10.0-SNAPSHOT

+And commit, and push it all

+    git commit -a

+    git push origin master

 # Tag the documentation